-will re-load The LOAD function the stored Sweep compensation.
+The LOAD function will re-load the stored Sweep compensation.
 As the sweep compensation memory is nonvolatile, the stored compensation can be loaded at any time.
 In order to ensure that users do not switch on the instrument and inadvertently make a measurement with inappropriate compensation, the default power on condition is with no compensation applied.
-If therefore a user wishes to apply the stored sweep compensation, they should enter the sweep compensation menu and 'load' the compensation.
+If therefore a user wishes to apply the stored sweep compensation, they should enter compensation menu and 'load' the sweep compensation.
 The applied compensation will remain active while the unit remains powered on or until the clear function is selected.